-- 1. Parents or guardians stay at their vehicle at all times. - 2.
-Two CCAIR staff members will accompany the child to the vehicle of the person authorized to pick up the child. - 3.
-A CCAIR staff member will hand the child off to the parent.
-The second CCAIR staff member will check out the child on the roster. - 4.
-The child is properly secured in the vehicle before leaving the child in the parent or guardian's care.
+- 1. Parents or guardians must stay at or near their vehicle at all times. - 2.
+Two CCAIR staff members will accompany the child to the vehicle of the person authorized to pick up the child. - A CCAIR staff member will hand the child off to the parent to be secured in the vehicle.
+CCAIR personnel should not enter or reach into the vehicle to buckle the child.
+The second CCAIR staff member will check out the child on the roster.